learn-co-students/nyc-web-111819/fundamentals-review/README.md

 ## 6. Logic / Problem Solving Skills

 ## 7. Domain model Twitter for me
+* What elements of Twitter do you want to model?
+  * Include the relationship(s).
+How do they interact with each other, if at all.
+  * Consider possible user stories.

 ## 8. Relationships
   * What is an example of a one-to-many relationship?
     * How do you model this relationship?
 (Draw it out)
-    * How do you describe this relationship with *Active Record*?
+    * How do you describe this relationship with **Active Record**?
   * What is an example of a many-to-many relationship?
     * How do you model this relationship?
 (Draw it out)
-    * How do you describe this relationship with *Active Record*?
+    * How do you describe this relationship with **Active Record**?
-    *
+    * In what order do you create the relevant instances and relate them to each other?

 ## 9. `this`
 - Describe `this` in plain English.